 However in some cases—often in the elderly or immuno-compromised—food poisoning can become a serious medical emergency.
 The U.S. Centers for Disease Control and Prevention (CDC) estimate that food-borne diseases cause approximately 76 million illnesses, 325,000 hospitalizations, and 5,000 deaths in the United States each year.1

-If you or someone you love were a victim of food poisoning in Nevada, our caring Las Vegas personal injury lawyers may be able to get you compensation for:
+If you or someone you love were a victim of food poisoning in Nevada, our caring Nevada personal injury lawyers may be able to get you compensation for: